The health and safety of our patients, families and staff members is our top priority.

 To help us safeguard the health and wellness of our patients, care team, and community, we ask the following of our patient supporters:

-- All people entering Renown sites must bring and wear a face mask.
+- All people entering Renown sites must bring and wear a face mask for your entire visit, including patient rooms.

 - Practice six-foot physical distancing at all times.
 Visual reminders are in place in public reception areas, elevators, shops and cafeterias